 Interested in joining us?
-We’re looking to expand our collective of journalists, activists, and DJs to help with the production of a weekly show We have a lift-as-we-climb model of mentorship and could also use help in web posting, social media posting, and event coordination.
+We’re looking to expand our collective of journalists, activists, and DJs to help with the production of a weekly show.
+We have a lift-as-we-climb model of mentorship and could also use help in web posting, social media, and event coordination.
 Asian American musicians, we’re looking for music to mix into the show.
 If you are interested in contributing in this way, please contact us at [email protected] or 510-848-6767×464

 Marie Choi has been involved in community and student organizing around racial profiling, education, and building ethnic studies programs since she was a high school student.
-Marie has since supported organizing for prisoner support projects, dignity in the workplace, and healthy communities.
+Marie supports organizing for prisoner support projects, dignity in the workplace, and healthy communities.
 She is also a new mama, educator, radio host and producer.

-Salima Hamirani became interested in audio after an accidental volunteer gig at a radio show, and like all accidental predestined meetings, Salima met radio and Salima fell in love.
-Her primary passion is writing, but she’s fine-tuning her radio chops and hopes to use both media to help educate, incite, inflame, and entertain.
-She also freelances for the National Radio Project’s Making Contact and during her off time, she leads surveillance camera walking tours of Oakland with a group of activists linking government oversight to poverty and racism.
+Salima Hamirani’s primary passion is writing, but she’s fine-tuning her radio chops and hopes to use both media to help educate, incite, inflame, and entertain.
+She freelances for the National Radio Project’s Making Contact and during her off time, she leads surveillance camera walking tours of Oakland with a group of activists linking government oversight to poverty and racism.

-Eunice Kwon works at the Sustainable Economies Law Center in Oakland and is committed to promoting economic empowerment in communities of color.
+Eunice Kwon is committed to promoting economic empowerment in communities of color.
 More recently, she was the interim director of the Asian Pacific American Student Development at UC Berkeley and a Coro Fellow in San Francisco.
 She has also worked as a graphic designer for several congressional and local campaigns, served as a housing commissioner for the City of Berkeley, and is on the board of Asian Women United, a non-profit that spotlights the diverse experiences of Asian American Pacific Islander women through publications, digital productions, and educational materials.